towersvault/shinpokered/README.md

   - X-stat items have double the effect like in more recent generations
   - Revive items cannot be used in battles
   - Mewtwo will prevent you from using a master ball on it and use AI to choose moves
+  - Warning: The difficulty will be compounded if both trainer scaling and hard mode are active
 - Added the Clause Brothers to Viridian City
   - They toggle enforcement of the item, sleep, and/or freeze clauses
   - The clauses apply to the player and AI equally, and only apply during non-link trainer battles